Terms and conditions related to the SEQOHS accreditation website

 - which disrupts normal working of this site

-You are also agreeing that you will not copy, store in any medium, distribute, transmit, modify or show in public any part of the website without the prior written permission of the RCP or in accordance with the Copyright, Design and Patents Act 1988.
+You are also agreeing that you will not copy, store in any medium, distribute, transmit, modify or show in public any part of the website without the prior written permission of the FOM or in accordance with the Copyright, Design and Patents Act 1988.